YuxingLiu/CarND-PID-Control-Project/writeup.md

 In general, the proportional control action is the basic component of a PID control to reduce the tracking error, but not quite effective to deal with undesired transient performance (slow response, overshoot, oscillation) and steady-state error.
 The integral control action is mainly used to reduce the steady-state error, especially in presence of systematic bias or disturbances.
 The derivative control action provides an early corrective action by anticipating the tracking error, resulting in improved transient performance and stability.

 In this project, since the reference trajectory is time varying and small offsets from the lane center is acceptable, the transient performance should be the most important design criterion.
 Therefore, a PD control is first designed, then the integral control is added to see if it can further improve the control system performance.
-A combination of manual tuning and discrete optimization is used to determine the PID gains.
+A combination of manual tuning and discrete optimization is used, and the PID gains is finally chosen to be (0.25, 0.001, 7.5).

 ### Step 1: Feasible design parameter space